 MVP Data Available for Research

 Through centralized data collection, cleaning and curation, MVP has a wealth of health records, self-reported surveys, and genetic data available for research, with generation of other omics data underway.
-Researchers contribute to the data cleaning and curation of phenotypes through the VA’s centralized phenomics library, also known as CIPHER.
-Note: Access is only available to VA system users.
+MVP researchers contribute to the curation of phenotypes and all MVP phenotype definitions are stored in the Centralized Interactive Phenomics Resource (CIPHER), a publicly accessible phenotype knowledgebase.
+Note: CIPHER does not contain patient level data.
+CIPHER stores algorithms (which are instructions or “recipes”) for using MVP data to define health conditions.

 Applying for Access to MVP Data